-There is a strong practical element to this course which covers everything from hand building and clay preparation to press moulding and decorating with slips and underglazes.
-It's an opportunity to create a number of ceramic pieces.
-You'll also learn about clay tools, supplies and equipment and...
+There is a strong practical element to this course which covers everything from press moulding to tile-making & decorating with slips and underglazes.
+It's an opportunity to experiment and create a number of ceramic pieces.
+You'll also learn about clay tools, ceramic materials and equipment and where to source them...

 Taught by: Tim Harker.

-There is a strong practical element to this course which covers everything from hand building and clay preparation to press moulding and decorating with slips and underglazes.
-It's an opportunity to create a number of ceramic pieces.
-You'll also learn about clay tools, supplies and equipment and where to source them.
+There is a strong practical element to this course which covers everything from press moulding to tile-making & decorating with slips and underglazes.
+It's an opportunity to experiment and create a number of ceramic pieces.
+You'll also learn about clay tools, ceramic materials and equipment and where to source them.

 By the end of the course you'll have created a number of ceramic pieces.
 You'll understand the basic principles and techniques of ceramics, and have gained knowledge of slips and glazes.

 Who Should Attend